 The highly anticipated film trailer was released on January 29th 2014.
 That was just two weeks ago and the response was massive with a total of 10,904,969 views (and counting).
 The netizens’ reactions were mixed but very positive.
-While many are looking forward for the release, there are some who are in a hurry to read the book.
+While many are looking forward to the release, there are some who are in a hurry to read the book.

-The Fault in Our Stars book is written by John Green and film is directed by Josh Boone.
+The Fault in Our Stars book is written by John Green and the film is directed by Josh Boone.
 By the way, the movie features Shailene Woodley as Hazel Grace Lancaster and Ansel Elgort as Augustus Waters.
 They are the two main characters that will inspire and give us a heart-felt story about life, love, family, friends and cancer.

-Aside from the book and the film adaptation, people also look forward for the soundtrack.
+Aside from the book and the film adaptation, people also look forward to the soundtrack.
 As I was searching about the final list of soundtracks, I stumbled upon “The Fault in Our Stars” song by Troye Sivan.

 He read the book and was touched by it which inspired him to write a song.
 He recorded and produced it in his bedroom and posted it to Tumblr.
-It received ten thousand notes 100 thousands plays.
+It received ten thousand notes 100 thousand plays.
 Due to the positive response, he filmed the music video at the Princess Margaret Hospital.